Looking Beyond ZTE: How Chinese SOEs Will Learn from Adversity

 Furthermore, an internal document purporting to be from SASAC, the Government Ministry responsible for ZTE, was leaked to Chinese media shortly after the Department of Commerce sanction was re-imposed appears to agree with much of the above assessment.
 This document castigates ZTE for a failure of internal governance: i.e. terrible risk analysis in the face of a potentially devastating punishment; taking confidential documents overseas i.e. the ones found by the Department of Commerce; and opening up a ‘can of worms’ that the possibility that the sanction could be imposed on other companies.

-Worse, it appears that this latter threat may be realised.
+Worse, it appears that this latter threat may be realized.
 Reports in April show that the Department of Justice had begun a criminal – and therefore potentially even more serious – investigation into Huawei for potentially also trading with Iran, while the Senate’s decision to ban companies trading the U.S. government from using both ZTE and Huawei equipment is even clearer.

 Learning from the debacle